Mistakes when building raised beds.

 Not planning for plant height

-No matter what you plan to plant on day one, build your raised beds as if you were putting in all pole beans, indeterminate tomatoes and cucumbers.
+No matter what you plan to plant on day one, build your raised beds as if you were putting in all pole beans, indeterminate tomatoes, Luffa or cucumbers.
 Bigger, taller, vegetables get very heavy and need quite a bit of support.
 Even if you have sturdy supports it is important to take into consideration what might happen in high winds.

-Corner supports are a great addition to your raised beds to tie down tomato cages and other supports for those taller, heavier plants.
+Corner supports or posts are a great addition to your raised beds to secure tomato cages and other supports for those taller, heavier plants.

 Not addressing pathways in between the beds